 Going to Disney World was a big part of my Floridian childhood, so nostalgia plays a role here.
 Tickets are pricey and the butterfly exhibit is only open during their annual Flower and Garden Festival.
 They erect a small screened tent and fill it to the brim with native Florida butterflies and pupa hatching boxes.
 No caterpillars are displayed.
 Often, native butterfly houses have little flight activity but at Disney, they go big.
 Their exhibit is full of flying wonders.
 I don't think it's worth your effort to go only for this because there is little information and no host plants for sale.
 But, if you happen to be at the brilliant Garden Festival anyway, be sure you pay their little butterfly house a visit.

-You can experience a variety of native species and their host plants near downtown Fort Myers.
-The Florida Native Butterfly Society is headquartered here in this tranquil greenhouse stocked with butterflies, flowers and a trickling koi pond.
-They have a small lab for caterpillar rearing and friendly staff eager to answer your questions.
+You were once able to experience a variety of native species and their host plants near downtown Fort Myers.
+The Florida Native Butterfly Society was headquartered in a tranquil greenhouse stocked with butterflies, flowers and a trickling koi pond.
+They had a small lab for caterpillar rearing and friendly staff eager to answer your questions.
 Eggs, pupa and larvae are on display.
-Several species can be seen that are not so common in the wild.
-For a donation, you can bring your coontie plant and they will sit it outside for mama Atalas to lay eggs on.
-Then you take the plant home and rear them.
-The building next door has art and plants for sale, so you can go home prepared to plant your own Florida butterfly habitat.
+Several species could be seen that are not so common in the wild.

 Number Four: Butterfly World